adrianvillanueva997/cv/modules_en/professional.typ

   date: [2024 - Present],
   location: [Tokyo, Japan],
   description: list(
-    [Leading an engineering team to build a scalable data platform in a data mesh architecture on AWS using Terraform, Terragrunt, and Databricks], [Implementation of internal libraries and tools for data engineering and data science teams to improve productivity in Python, Java, Typescript, and Rust], [Design and implement CI/CD pipelines for data engineering and data science projects to deploy and monitor data pipelines and models in Databricks], ),
+    [Built a scalable AWS + Databricks data platform from the ground up, growing adoption from 0 users to company-wide usage in a data mesh architecture], [Designed and implemented a Kafka-based data ingestion SDK with Rust bindings for Python, Java, TypeScript, and Go, distributed company-wide across multiple operating systems and architectures], [Led CI/CD pipeline development for data engineering and data science projects, enabling deployment and monitoring of data pipelines and models in Databricks], [Contributed to data quality, reconciliation, and data contracts implementation, ensuring reliability and consistency across the platform], [Made the data platform accessible as a self-service for developers with clear naming conventions and best practices documentation], ),
   tags: (
     "Databricks",
     "Terraform",